Nyquist filter: Nyquist filter

 In order to equalise the low frequency and high frequency components of the VF signal, a filter named a Nyquist filter is used in receivers.
 This filter, which is used before demodulation, is actually a low-pass filter with 6 dB suppression at the intermediate frequency (IF) carrier.
 Thus, the level of double sideband portion of the VF signal is suppressed and the original band characteristic is reconstructed at the output of the demodulator.

-The tolerance masks of the Nyquist filter
+Tolerance masks of the Nyquist filter

 The specifications below are given for sound trap off case.
 System B (G or H in UHF band) refers to broadcast system used in most countries.
 System M refers to broadcast system used in America.